dof-studio/dtafina/MachineLearning/Description.md

 Intelligence and Cognitive Science Society, pp. 97-101, 1992], a classification method which uses linear programming to construct a decision tree.
 Relevant features were selected using an exhaustive search in the space of 1-4 features and 1-3 separating planes.

+## `car.data.csv`
+Car Evaluation Database was derived from a simple hierarchical decision model originally developed for the demonstration of DEX, M. Bohanec, V. Rajkovic: Expert system for decision making.
+Sistemica 1(1), pp. 145-157, 1990.).
+The model evaluates whether a car is (unacceptable, acceptable, good, very good).